AB-Mohit17/auto_nav_bot/README.md

 ## Features

 - Uses AMCL for Path Planning
-- Not Much Need of Python
-- Provides pre-build packages for variouos tasks like mappping,localization,navigation
+- Uses pre-build packages for variouos tasks like mappping,localization,navigation
 - Uses Great Simulation and Visualization Tools Like Gazebo and RVIZ
-- Not Much Need of Progamming is Required

 ## Tech Requirements :